cakephp/docs/en/views/cells.rst

 We added an empty ``display()`` method to our cell, this is the conventional default method when rendering a cell.
 We'll cover how to use other methods later in the docs.
-Now create the file ``App/Template/Cell/Inbox/display.ctp``.
+Now, create the file ``App/Template/Cell/Inbox/display.ctp``.
 This will be our template for our new cell.

 You can generate this stub code quickly using ``bake``::